 Who Is Julia Roberts?

-Actress Julia Roberts made her debut on the television series Crime Story (1986-1988).
+Actress Julia Roberts made her screen debut in the late 1980s television series Crime Story.
 She starred in Steel Magnolias in 1989, earning an Academy Award nomination for her performance.
 One of her most iconic roles was in Pretty Woman (1990), with Richard Gere.
 Roberts eventually went on to win an Oscar for her lead role in Erin Brockovich (2001).
 She is known for being one of the highest-paid actors and biggest box-office earners in Hollywood.

 Julia Fiona Roberts was born on October 28, 1967, in Smyrna, Georgia, the youngest of three children and surrounded by creative individuals.
 Her parents were both actors who ran a workshop for aspiring writers and performers until their divorce in 1971.
 Initially, Roberts wanted to become a veterinarian, but she abandoned this dream when she realized that she had "an inability to deal with science on a brainiac kind of level."
 After graduating from high school in 1985, Roberts moved to New York City to live with her sister, Lisa, who, along with Roberts's brother, Eric, was pursuing an acting career.